 No, this service doesn’t amount to a complete edit.
 But most writers I’ve worked with have found that it gives them most of the tools they need to do their own editing job-and to do it more quickly and easily than they would have done had I not read their book.
 That’s why my “big picture evaluation” has become the service I provide most frequently.
 Quite simply, this approach works, and it doesn’t break the bank.

-$200 for first 20,000 words and $150 for each additional 20,000 words, with a $200 minimum fee.
+$10 per 1000 words, rounded to the nearest $5, with a $200 minimum fee.
 I’m willing to do a second evaluation of your edited version for half the initial fee at any time within one year of the initial evaluation.
 Please contact me to discuss your requirements.